databricks/spark-redshift/tutorial/README.md

 1. Loading structured data from an external data source into Spark
 2. Storing structured data from Spark into an external data source.

-The Data Sources API has built in integration for several data sources such as Hive, Avro, JSON, JDBC and Parquet.
-Third party integration is added through spark-packages.
-One such integration is for Amazon Redshift which is provided by the `spark-redshift` package.
+Spark ships with built-in integration for several data sources such as Hive, Avro, JSON, JDBC and Parquet, all implemented using the Data Sources API.
+Many [third-party data sources](http://spark-packages.org/?q=tags%3A%22Data%20Sources%22) are available.
+The `spark-redshift` library is a data source for [Amazon Redshift](https://aws.amazon.com/redshift/).

-Prior to the introduction of `spark-redshift`, JDBC was the only way for Spark users to read data from Redshift.
-While this method is adequate when running queries returning a small number of rows (order of 100’s), it is too slow when handling large scale data.
-This is because, JDBC provides a ResultSet based approach where rows are retrieved in a single thread in small batches.
+Prior to `spark-redshift`, JDBC was the only way for Spark users to easily read data from Redshift.
+While this method is adequate when running queries that return small numbers of rows (order of thousands), it is too slow when handling large-scale data.
+This is because JDBC provides a ResultSet-based approach where rows are retrieved in by single thread in small batches.
 Furthermore, the use of JDBC to store large datasets in Redshift is only practical when data needs to be moved between tables inside a Redshift database.
 The JDBC based INSERT/UPDATE queries are only practical for small updates to Redshift tables.
-For users hoping to load or store large volumes of data from/to Redshift, JDBC leaves much to be desired in terms of performance and throughput.
+For users hoping to load or store huge volumes of data from/to Redshift, JDBC leaves much to be desired in terms of performance and throughput.

-This tutorial will provide a hand-on experience in using the `spark-redshift` package from your local development environment.
-It will also provide a deep dive into the implementation details of `spark-redshift` which will enable you to gain a deeper understanding of why `spark-redshift` provides a high performance alternative to a plain JDBC based approach to interacting with Redshift from Spark.
+This tutorial provides a hand-on guide to using the `spark-redshift` package from your local development environment.
+It also provides a deep dive into the implementation details of `spark-redshift` which will enable you to gain a deeper understanding of why `spark-redshift` provides a high performance alternative to a plain JDBC-based approach for interacting with Redshift from Spark.

 ## Prepare the Redshift database ##